tristerry08-coder/Navio/docs/TRANSLATIONS.md

 ### Workflow

-Translations are handled by the translation team via [**Weblate**][weblate], with no direct developer involvement required.
+Translations are handled by the translation team via [**Codeberg Translate**][codeberg_translate], with no direct developer involvement required.
 Developers are only responsible for adding English base strings to the source file (see [Components](#components)).
-Weblate manages the rest.
+Codeberg Translate manages the rest.
 If you're confident in a language, feel free to contribute translations, but please avoid adding machine translations or translating languages you are not familiar with.

 ### Tools